 A feminine and elegant woman, Thalie is unafraid to express her masculine side in the man's world in which she takes part as an artist - nor does she spurn darkness.
 Her work freely explores themes of anger, indignation, and sorrow.
 Her photographs are the reflections of a divided and tortured soul.
 Her website is http://thalie-b-vernet.com

 8th Place – Anna Farmilo – “Abstract Form”

 She was educated at Educated in painting, drawing and mixed media – at the Hazelhurst Art Gallery Gymea – 2016.
-She has had a exhibition at the Bondi Art Lounge in 2014.
-Her artistic influences are Toulouse Lautrec, Picasso and Van Gogh.
+She has had an exhibition at the Bondi Art Lounge in 2014.
+Her artistic influences are Toulouse Lautrec, Picasso, and Van Gogh.